univec-ai/postvec/CONTRIBUTING.md

   which is under the Business Source License 1.1 (see [LICENSING.md](LICENSING.md)).
   Keep new files' SPDX headers and `Cargo.toml` `license` fields consistent with their crate, and never copy code across that boundary in either direction without carrying its license.
-External pull requests to `postvec-server/` are not accepted until a contributor license agreement is published; open an issue instead.
-The DCO below covers everything else.
+Pull requests that touch `postvec-server/` need a signed [CLA](CLA.md) on file (email legal@univec.ai, wait for confirmation).
+The DCO covers everything else.
 - **The vendored proto** (`postvec/proto/ninference.proto`) must stay byte-identical to `proto/ninference.proto`; it is a live wire contract with services outside this repository.
 A `#[pg_test]` pins it.